 4) Software supply licence:

-This is a new form of licence introduced under the terms of the Online Gambling (Software Supplier Licensing) Regulations 2019, which came into force on 22 February 2019.
+This form of licence was introduced under the terms of the Online Gambling (Software Supplier Licensing) Regulations 2019, which came into force on 22 February 2019.
 Where an operator supplies software or related services in a way that does not see player activity occurring on Isle of Man servers, they can apply for a standard OGRA licence enabling them to list software on a centrally approved register held by the GSC.
 The 2019 Regulations thereby introduced a new variation of online gambling licence which allows software suppliers to list their products on a register held by the GSC.
 Games and services noted on the register are available for immediate use by Isle of Man licensees without requiring the GSC’s permission.
-Software providers do not have to take out this new form of licence but its aim is to make approval of games and services more streamlined.
+Software providers do not have to take out this new form of licence, but its aim is to make approval of games and services more streamlined.

 2.2 Where Licences are available, please outline the structure of the relevant licensing regime.